 Wilmar Barrios has been one of the most eye catching players in South American football in recent years and continued his form into the World Cup in the summer for Colombia.
 As a defensive midfielder, he exhibits unusual dynamism, competitiveness, and persistence to destroy and block, he can move the ball on to get his team control, and he is good at locating the more creative players in attack.
-These qualities are reflected in his high rankings for interceptions, tackles, and shots blocked, and moderate ranking for pass completion.
-On this occasion I would be slightly more bullish than data suggests in that I think he is capable of using the ball with more security, control and accuracy than his data profile projects.
+These qualities are reflected in his high contribution to his teams xG through interceptions, tackles, and shots blocked, and moderate ranking for pass completion percentage.
+In addition he also ranks highly for interceptions per 90mins (2.27).
+On this occasion I would be slightly more bullish than the data suggests in that I think he is capable of using the ball with more security, control and accuracy than his data profile projects.
 In a less physical and frenetic environment, his passing metrics may well improve.

 Miguel Almirón (Atlanta United):